sigruptor/arjhanwar.github.io/interviews/system_design/basics.md

 Use NoSql Databases:
 - Rapid development: When no structure and allows us to add more types.
 We can make quick iterations on systems which require frequent update to Data structures.
 - Cloud Storage

+_**NOTE:**_
+**Obviously with noSQL databases also, we need to manage relationship or joins at some level, the general recommendation is to do in application code. **

+Now that we have a fully functional database, we are able to scale and serve all the clients.
+But the problem is, the system is slow whenever service has to fetch data from Cache.

+#### Caching
+In memory cache solutions - Memcache (scales very easily )or Redis (Redis also provides persistent layer)

+**1. Caching the query**: We can cache the complex query (as key) and result as the value.
+This is not so nice, everytime there is an update to even one cell, we need to discard and update the query result again.
+Also it is hard to delete a complex result, when a particular object expires.
+**2. Caching the object**: Cache the object itself, easy to update/discard.
+Some ideas of objects to cache:
+- user sessions (never use the database!)
+- fully rendered blog articles
+- activity streams
+- user<->friend relationships

+#### Asynchronism
+Style 1: You do the precomputation in advance (may be at night, or regularly via a cron job) and when the user requests comes, that can be served. e.g. Converting dynamic content of website into html pages on every change.
+Style 2: When a user submits a job e.g. a compute intensive task, the task can be added to the queue and worker queue can handle it.
+While this task is handled by the backend, user should still be able to navigate and do other things rather than to just wait and sit idle.